Sanindu/Sanindu/README.md

 ### Portfolio - https://sanindu.co.uk/

 🔭 Passionate about research in computational mathematics and scientific algorithms.
-<br/> My background is in software engineering, data sciences, and their applications, exploring innovative solutions to complex problems.
+<br/> My background is in software engineering, data sciences, and their applications, exploring innovative solutions to problems.
 Always looking for opportunities to collaborate on projects that push the boundaries of technology and research.
 <!--
 **Sanindu/Sanindu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.